 Gavin is Chair of Planning Studies at Reading.
-A chartered planner Professor Parker maintains a strong interest in citizenship, participation and governance in land, planning and development.
+A chartered planner Professor Parker maintains a strong research interest in citizenship, participation and governance in land, planning and development.
 He is interested in the relationship between land and people and considerations of property rights and conflict over land use.
-This interest spans the urban and rural divide and a number of policy fields, as well as internationally.
+This interest spans the urban and rural divide and a number of policy fields.
 He has maintained a thread of research that is concerned with interactions and tensions between actors involved in planning and development throughout his research career.
 This has been manifest in the body of work he has produced on participation in planning and on neighbourhood planning in England.

 Gavin is keen to work with potential doctoral researchers wishing to pursue any of the themes expressed above and in particular participation in planning and neighbourhood planning.